-The school employee's SEBB Organization will inform the school employee whether or not they are eligible for benefits upon employment and whenever their eligibility status changes.
-The communication will include information about the school employee's right to appeal eligibility and enrollment decisions.
-Information about a school employee's right to an appeal can be found on page 24 of this certificate of coverage.
-For information on how to enroll see the "Enrollment" section.
+The employee's employing agency will inform the employee whether or not they are eligible for benefits upon employment and whenever the employee's eligibility status changes.
+The communication will include information about the employee's right to appeal eligibility and enrollment decisions.
+Information about an employee's right to an appeal can be found on page 26 of this certificate of coverage.
+For information on how to enroll, see the "Enrollment" section.